Sample Complexity of Nonparametric Off-Policy Evaluation on Low-Dimensional Manifolds using Deep Networks: Abstract

 \section{Abstract}

-We consider the off-policy evaluation problem of reinforcement learning using deep neural networks.
+We consider the off-policy evaluation problem of reinforcement learning using deep convolutional neural networks.
 We analyze the deep fitted Q-evaluation method for estimating the expected cumulative reward of a target policy, when the data are generated from an unknown behavior policy.
-We show that, by choosing network size appropriately, one can leverage the low-dimensional manifold structure in the Markov decision process and obtain a sample-efficient estimator without suffering from the curse of high representation dimensionality.
-Specifically, we establish a sharp error bound for the fitted Q-evaluation that depends on the intrinsic low dimension, the smoothness of the state-action space, and a function class-restricted $\chi^2$-divergence.
+We show that, by choosing network size appropriately, one can leverage any low-dimensional manifold structure in the Markov decision process and obtain a sample-efficient estimator without suffering from the curse of high data ambient dimensionality.
+Specifically, we establish a sharp error bound for fitted Q-evaluation, which depends on the intrinsic dimension of the state-action space, the smoothness of Bellman operator, and a function class-restricted $\chi^2$-divergence.
 It is noteworthy that the restricted $\chi^2$-divergence measures the behavior and target policies' {\it mismatch in the function space}, which can be small even if the two policies are not close to each other in their tabular forms.
+We also develop a novel approximation result for convolutional neural networks in Q-function estimation.
 Numerical experiments are provided to support our theoretical analysis.